Top 10 questions we are asked about: Old Age Security (OAS)

 1. How do I qualify for an OAS pension?

-OAS eligibility is based on your age and number of years you were a resident of Canada.
-It's worth noting that OAS eligibility is not related to your employment history, and you may qualify for an OAS pension even if you have never worked or are still working.
-There are some differences in eligibility depending on if you are currently living in Canada or abroad.
-According to the Government of Canada's website:
+OAS eligibility is not related to your employment history, and you may qualify for an OAS pension even if you have never worked or are still working.

 2. How much OAS pension will I receive?

-OAS pension amounts vary from one person to the next, and the amount you receive depends on several factors such as the number of years you’ve been a resident of Canada, the age at which you start receiving your OAS pension, and net income from the previous year.
+The OAS pension amount you receive depends on several factors including the number of years you’ve been a resident of Canada, the age at which you start receiving your OAS pension and net income from the previous year.

 3. What is the OAS Clawback?

-OAS pension benefits are income tested via an OAS recovery tax, often called clawback.
-When your income reaches a certain level, you will begin losing a portion of your OAS benefit via the recovery tax (i.e., your pension is clawed back).
-The first thing to note is that it isn’t an all-ornothing scenario.
-Rather, as your income increases above the threshold, your OAS benefit is gradually reduced.
+The OAS clawback, also known as the OAS recovery tax, is a tax that reduces your OAS benefit if your annual income exceeds a certain threshold.
+As your income increases above the threshold, your OAS benefit is gradually reduced.
 The recovery tax is 15%.
 In other words, for every dollar of income above the threshold, you lose 15 cents of your OAS pension benefit.

 4. Are OAS benefits taxable?